liv-daliberti/grail-simulation/reports/prompt_builder/README.md

 1. Seattle's $15 Minimum Wage Experiment is Working (watched 222s of 222s (100% complete), from Alicé Anil)

 SURVEY HIGHLIGHTS
-political interest is very interested in politics, religious affiliation is Nothing in particular, watches YouTube a few times a month, pays attention to news most of the time, participated in Study 3 (minimum wage YouGov), minimum wage support score is 0%, and $15 minimum wage support is 0%.
+political interest is very interested in politics, religious affiliation is Nothing in particular, watches YouTube a few times a month, pays attention to news most of the time, minimum wage support score is 0%, and $15 minimum wage support is 0%.

 OPTIONS
 1. The 5 Biggest Myths Republicans Use to Avoid Raising the Minimum Wage | Opinions | NowThis (NowThis News, 159s long) — Engagement: views 56,870, likes 4,183, comments 40